Who Dares Wins (film): Box-office

 The film was the sixth-highest grosser at the UK box office in 1982.
 (Another source put it 10th highest.)

+In the UK it returned £388,521 to distributors.
+Filmink argued "it might’ve done more and launched Lewis Collins as the action star that he should have been, had it not been so sloppily written."

-Critical
+Critical reception

 Film critic Roger Ebert of the Chicago Sun-Times said: "There are so many errors of judgment, strategy, behavior and simple plausibility in this movie that we just give up and wait for it to end.
 You know you're in trouble when the movie's audience knows more about terrorism than the terrorists do."

 Who Dares Wins was panned by some critics as being right-wing.
 Sight & Sound described the film as "hawkish".
 Derek Malcolm in The Guardian called the film "truly dreadful".

 The Washington Post enjoyed the final assault, describing it as "a pip", and praised the authenticity of the action sequences, but thought "an awful lot of talky, slack footage accumulates before this whirlwind payoff" and that the "storytelling rhythm is defective."

-Within days of the film's release, producer Lloyd received a phone call from Stanley Kubrick praising the film and calling the casting of Judy Davis "inspirational".
+Within days of the film's release, producer Lloyd allegedly received a phone call from Stanley Kubrick praising the film and calling the casting of Judy Davis "inspirational".
 This claim has been strongly contested by Kubrick's assistant Anthony Frewin, saying that, "Lloyd, as the gunnery [sergeant] in Full Metal Jacket would say, is blowing smoke up our asses.
 That film is the antithesis of everything Stanley stood for and believed in."

 Reagan administration

 Soon after the film was completed, copies of it were requested for viewing by the White House; it was seen by Ronald Reagan and his advisers at Camp David and they reportedly enjoyed the film.
 It was also enjoyed by Alexander Haig, Reagan's former Secretary of State, who had recently joined the board of MGM/UA.
-On his recommendation, MGM/UA bought the film for distribution in the US, retitling it The Final Option.

 In an interview, Haig praised the film as a "terribly exciting drama... a realistic portrayal of the world in which we live."
+On his recommendation, MGM/UA bought the film for distribution in the U.S., retitling it The Final Option.